-The decision of the Supreme Court of India in the Standard Chartered case (referred to above) holds that corporations are liable for criminal offenses and can be prosecuted and punished, at least with fines, and overrules all prior decisions to the contrary.
-Corporations could be convicted of criminal offences and a corporation would be criminally liable even if the recommended punishment for such an offence is imprisonment alone.
-The definition of 'person' in the Indian Penal Code 1860 ("IPC"), the principal law governing criminal law in India, includes a company or a body corporate.
-Many other statutes in India such as the Income Tax Act 1961 and the Foreign Exchange Management Act 1999 also include corporations in their definition of the word 'person'.
+The decision of the Supreme Court referred to above holds that corporate entities are liable for criminal offences and can be prosecuted and punished, at least with fines, and overrules all prior decisions to the contrary.
+Corporate entities may be convicted of criminal offences and are criminally liable even if the recommended punishment for such an offence is imprisonment alone.
+The definition of "person" in the Indian Penal Code 1860 (IPC), the principal law governing criminal law in India, includes a company or a body corporate.
+Many other statutes in India such as the Income Tax Act 1961 and the Foreign Exchange Management Act 1999 also include corporate entities within their definition of the word "person".

-One of the circumstances under which a corporate entity could incur criminal liability is when the company is liable for the acts of its employees, agents or any other person responsible for the affairs of the company.
-In other words, the company would be vicariously liable for the actions of its employees and agents in the ordinary course of business.
+One of the circumstances under which a corporate entity can incur criminal liability is when the company is liable for the acts of its employees, agents or any other person responsible for its affairs.
+In other words, a company will be vicariously liable for the actions of its employees and agents in the ordinary course of business.

-Another circumstance in which a corporation could be held criminally liable is for the criminal acts of its directors or other key managerial personnel who are in charge of the day-to-day affairs of the corporate entity and are its directing minds.
-In such cases, the corporations would be directly liable for the acts of such directing minds.
+A corporate entity may also be held criminally liable for the criminal acts of its directors or other key managerial personnel who are in charge of the day-to-day affairs of the corporate entity and are its directing minds.

-Under the Companies Act, criminal as well as civil liability can arise against corporations for non-compliance with requirements under the Act such as (i) filings of annual returns, financial statements, registration of charges, etc.; (ii) failure to comply with pre-requisites to be followed in respect of the purchasing by a company of its own securities, loans and investments by companies, etc.; (iii) and for violations such as misstatements in prospectuses, and investments of company to be held in its own name etc.
+Under the Companies Act, criminal as well as civil liability can arise against corporate entities for non-compliance with requirements under the Act such as:

+(i) filings of annual returns, financial statements, registration of charges, etc;

+- (ii) failure to comply with pre-requisites to be followed in respect of the purchasing by a company of its own securities, loans and investments by companies, etc; - (iii) and for violations such as misstatements in prospectuses, and investments of company to be held in its own name etc.

-The Companies Act has also introduced the concept of fraud (section 447) which is defined as any act or concealment or omission or abuse of position in relation to the affairs of a company, committed with an intent to injure the interests of a company or its shareholders or creditors or any other person, whether or not there is wrongful gain or loss.
+The Companies Act has also introduced the concept of fraud (section 447) though fraud is defined as any act or concealment or omission or abuse of position in relation to the affairs of a company, committed with an intent to injure the interests of a company or its shareholders or creditors or any other person, whether or not there is wrongful gain or loss.
 Punishment for fraud shall include imprisonment for the persons associated with the fraud and fine.